Published by Christina Riley. Last Updated on November 2, 2023.

-Deep Creek Trail sits inside Great Smoky Mountains National Park and is one of the most incredible places to go hiking in North Carolina.
+Deep Creek Trail Bryson City sits inside Great Smoky Mountains National Park and is one of the most incredible places to go hiking in North Carolina.
 This trail that takes you by three waterfalls sits just a few miles north of Bryson City, one of our favorite mountain towns.

 While Deep Creek Trail is popular in the summer for tubing and swimming, we think it’s one you can enjoy throughout much of the year.
 Many people agree with us and flock to this trail, especially during fall and on weekends.